C5-HolmesTeam-FinalProject/holmes/README.md

 # Holmes

-Holmes is a portal where you can find properties for rent or sale, and you can also publish your properties!
+Holmes is a portal where you can find properties for rent and sale.
+And you can also publish your properties!